-- Surgery is a treatment option done to remove most of the cancer.
-The types of surgeries done on breast cancer patients are lumpectomy (also called breast conserving surgery) or mastectomy, and lymph node tissue sample.
+- Surgery is a treatment option done to remove most cancer.
+The types of surgeries done on breast cancer patients are lumpectomy (also called breast-conserving surgery) or mastectomy, and lymph node tissue sample.

 - Hormonal therapy may be used if the growth has positive estrogen and/or progesterone receptors.

-- Targeted therapy may be used if the growth has a HER-2 over expression.
+- Targeted therapy may be used if the growth has an HER-2 overexpression.

 Advanced Breast Cancer (III or IV) or breast cancers that were stage 0-II at when they were first found and have come back in other parts of the body:

-- Surgery may be used, and can be mastectomy, lumpectomy, lymph node removal, and reconstruction.
+- Surgery may be used and can be a mastectomy, lumpectomy, lymph node removal, and reconstruction.

 - Chemotherapy is often used in advanced cancer.

-- Radiation therapy can be used in a number of ways for advanced breast cancer such as: treatment after mastectomy, radiation to the lymph node area, and to treat tumors that are causing problems in other parts of the body.
+- Radiation therapy can be used in a number of ways for advanced breast cancer such as treatment after mastectomy, radiation to the lymph node area, and treating tumours that are causing problems in other parts of the body.

 General Risk Factors: